 Importance of Optometrists

 Eyesight is a vital tool, truly invaluable, for such everyday tasks as driving a car or simply walking through doorways.
 It is necessary for such pleasures as viewing films, taking in the glorious colors of a striking sunset, or partaking in such pastimes as drawing and painting.
-Optometrists help correct vision problems and can even catch early signs of such diseases as diabetes.
-They seek to assist patients in reaching their best vision possible on a daily basis.
-This job has positions opening up according to the Bureau of Labor Statistics, which projects a 4.3% employment growth for the role between the years 2019 and 2029.
+Optometrists help correct vision problems and can even catch early signs of diabetes.
+They seek to assist patients in reaching their best vision possible daily.
+According to the Bureau of Labor Statistics (2021), this job has positions opening up, which projects a 4.3% employment growth for the role between 2019 and 2029.

 Duties of an Optometrist

 An optometrist examines and treats the eyes and vision of their patients.
-Their responsibilities include diagnosis of diseases related to the eyes, treat injuries to the eyes, and prescribe lenses for visual correction.
-Optometrists generally work in a private practice with such coworkers as optometry nurses and staff for administrative duties.
+Their responsibilities include diagnosing diseases related to the eyes, treating injuries to the eyes, and prescribing lenses for visual correction.
+Optometrists generally work in private practice with such coworkers as optometry nurses and staff for administrative duties.

-The duties of an optometrist include performing detailed eye examinations, performance and interpretation of vision tests, diagnosing and treating vision issues, diagnosing and treating diseases of the eyes, prescribing corrective lenses and assisting patients in purchasing glasses or contact lenses, building and maintaining a working relationship with each patient, and responding to and addressing eye-related emergencies.
+The duties of an optometrist include performing detailed eye examinations, performing and interpreting vision tests, diagnosing and treating vision issues and diseases of the eyes, prescribing corrective lenses and assisting patients in purchasing glasses or contact lenses, building and maintaining a working relationship with each patient, and responding to and addressing eye-related emergencies.
 If an optometrist notices non-ocular symptoms in a patient, a referral can be made to general care doctors if necessary.

 Necessary Tests for Licensed Optometrists

-The board certification optometry students face is divided into a trio of parts.
-First comes the exam that covers basic science in addition to ocular physiology.
-It takes place in the third year’s middle portion during optometry school.
+The board certification exam optometry students face is divided into three parts.
+First, there is the exam that covers basic science in addition to ocular physiology.
+It takes place in the middle portion of the third year of optometry school.
 The second segment is a written exam that covers the treatment and diagnosis of ocular diseases.
 It takes place within the fourth year of school.
 The final segment of the board, a practical exam, evaluates you while you demonstrate your knowledge working with a patient.

 Optometry as a Goal: Quick Overview